panwaramita/Budget-Trackers/README.md

 ## Introduction

-* in the budget tracker application, The user will be able to add expenses and deposits to their budget with or without a connection.
+* In the budget tracker application, The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 Offline Functionality: